hamdyKouta1/school_management_system/DOCS/02-Documentation/USER_GUIDE.md

 2. Click the "Login" button
 3. If your credentials are correct, you will be redirected to the dashboard

+### Password Recovery

+If you forget your password, you can reset it using the following steps:

+1. On the login screen, click the "Forgot Password?" link (if available)
+2. Enter your username in the password recovery form
+3. Click "Send Reset Code"
+4. Check your email for a 6-digit OTP (One-Time Password)
+5. Enter the OTP and your new password in the verification form
+6. Click "Reset Password"
+7. Your password will be updated and you can log in with the new password

+**Note**: The OTP expires after 15 minutes for security purposes.
+If it expires, you'll need to request a new one.

 ## Dashboard

 The dashboard provides an overview of key statistics and quick access to main functions: